FermiDirak/pmt/spec.md

 ## Additional Notes

-Interestingly, once a feature is merged to master, every commit appended to master is effectively final and should not be mutated in any way.
+Once a feature is merged to master, every commit appended to master is effectively final and should not be mutated in any way.